-From this perspective, in addition to mandatory clearing at domestic CCPs, it may be worthwhile allowing mandatory clearing using the link system between domestic CCPs and foreign CCPs that meet certain criteria as an option.
-Moreover, consideration could also be given to examining, as one of the possible measures, mandatory clearing at foreign CCPs.
+From this perspective, in addition to mandatory clearing at domestic CCPs, mandatory clearing using the link system between domestic CCPs and foreign CCPs and mandatory clearing at foreign CCPs will be admitted, provided that they meet a set of entry requirements as mentioned below.

-If a foreign CCPs are to be permitted to enter into Japan's market through the link system, etc., in order to ensure stability and appropriateness for the provision of clearing services to Japan's financial instruments business operators, etc., certain entry requirements may be contemplated, such as:
+• For foreign CCPs entering into Japan's market through the link system and direct entry, it is necessary that a regulatory framework equivalent to the one applicable to domestic CCPs is created in order to ensure stability and appropriateness for the provision of clearing services to Japan's financial instruments business operators, etc.